-- If a person experiencing abuse has a Protection Order they should be advised to carry it with them at all times. - Access to the University which breaches a Protection Order must be notified to University Security and the Police.
+- If a person experiencing abuse has a Protection Order they should be advised to carry it with them at all times. - Access to the University which breaches a Protection Order must be notified to Safety on Campus and the Police.